niksterg/openmp-course/README.md

-## OpenMP Course in MSc Computational Physics
+## OpenMP Examples
-### Department of Physics, Aristotle University of Thessaloniki
 ### Prof. N. Stergioulas

-The following example programs introduce the main concepts of OpenMP step-by-step.
+The following example programs introduce the main concepts of OpenMP step by step.

-### Markdown
+### Part 1

+1. hello-world-parallel.c

+2. hello-world-parallel-id.c

+3. hello-world-parallel-id-func.c

+4. hello-world-parallel-id-scope.c

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for